 Bruce Lachterman, M.D., F.A.C.C.

 Bruce S. Lachterman, M.D., F.A.C.C. was born in St. Louis, Missouri, received his undergraduate degree from the University of California, Santa Cruz, California and completed his medical training at the Autonomous University of Guadalajara, Mexico and the University of California Irvine School of Medicine, Irvine, California.
 Following internal medicine training at Irvine, Dr. Lachterman completed his cardiovascular training at the University of Texas-Houston Health Science Center affiliated teaching hospitals including Hermann Hospital and St. Luke’s Texas Heart Institute.
-Dr. Lachterman has been practicing in the Northwest Houston area since 1993.
+Dr. Lachterman has been practicing in The Woodlands area since 1993.

 Dr. Lachterman is certified by the American Board of Internal Medicine in the Subspecialty of Cardiovascular Disease and Interventional Cardiology and is a Fellow of the American Board of Cardiology.
 Dr. Lachterman is the author of numerous publications involving exercise testing as well as myocardial salvage and ischemia.
 These articles have been published in several peer-reviewed journals, including American Journal of Cardiology, Annals of Internal Medicine, Cardiology Board Review, Journal of Interventional Cardiology, and the prestigious Circulation.